JessicaZhu2/ch3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+# ls

+Am example of how ls is used: `ls filename`

+- list all the files in the current directory
+- adding -l to the end will print a more detailed list of the files